-New Findings Support Increased Finance for Indigenous Land Stewardship
+New Findings Support Increased Finance for REDD+ and Indigenous Land Stewardship

 This Chloris Geospatial position paper was prepared by Steve Zwick, based on research by Alessandro Baccini.